mulle-kybernetik-tv/MulleObjCCLionDemo/README.md

 #### 🦁 An example CLion mulle-objc project

 This example project is also useful as a template for new CLion projects.
-Follow these three steps to generate a new mulle-objc project based on the "Foundation".
+Follow these three steps to generate a new mulle-objc project based on the [Foundation](//github.com/MulleFoundation/Foundation).

 ## 1. Generate new CLion project on GitHub